جمعية هواة اللاسلكي والالكترونيات ( كلية الهندسة – جامعة عين شمس – مصر)

 The design is based on 4 main components: The CPU, the remote control, the power supply and a display (screen):

-- The CPU is based on a small Single-Board Computer (SBC) Raspberry Pi version 3 model B.
+The CPU is based on a small Single-Board Computer (SBC) Raspberry Pi Zero (for low-cost version) or version 3 model or higher.

-- The display can be an old computer monitor, a TV, or a projector with an HDMI port or VGA port.
+The display can be an old computer monitor, a TV, or a projector with an HDMI port.
+The quality of the HDMI cable depends on the monitor type.

-- 2-button remote control may be used for “Next” and “Previous” page control.
-However, the selected remote control has 4 buttons to allow for ON/OFF display button and a button to enter a specific page number or shut down.
+The remote control can be a single button (for advancing pages forward only), 2-button remote control (for “Next” and “Previous” page control), or a 4 button remote control to allow for ON/OFF display button and a button to enter a specific page number or shut down.

-The following block diagram show the circuit components and connections.
+The following block diagrams show the circuit components and connections.

 The pages of the holy Qur’an were based on “Mushaf-Almadina” that is published by the kingdom of Saudi Arabia and is widely used all over the Muslim world.